-What is universal life insurance and how do I use it?
+What is universal life insurance and how does it work in Canada?

 Universal life (UL) insurance is a type of permanent life insurance that combines lifelong coverage with flexible payment options and an investment component.
 Universal life insurance offers a way to maintain coverage while also building wealth for your beneficiaries.
 It has the added benefit of allowing you to tailor the cost of your insurance premiums and investment options.